Expand mobile version menu

 The work of biomedical engineers is as varied as the human body itself.
 While Wojciechowski works with blood, Dr. Steve Goldstein has used his talents in the field of orthopedic surgery.
 Goldstein holds a joint appointment in biomedical engineering and mechanical engineering.

 He worked with a colleague on altering how wounds can be healed through the pharmaceutical application of DNA.
-The DNA is placed into the wound site, and then aids the body in producing its natural cells.
+The DNA is placed into the wound site; it then aids the body in producing its natural cells.
 In other words, the implanted DNA actually stimulates new bone growth.

 It's a dynamic profession, one that challenges the mind to not only keep up with technology -- but to think through it and past it.